You can write a book in one month

 Taking breaks from writing

 This is the BIGGEST change I made.
 Instead of pounding the keys for hours on end, I forced myself to take breaks.
-I’d eat a meal, watch a half-hour of a movie and do a puzzle, run errands, read, take a walk, go skiing, anything to get my mind off my writing.
-Later, sometimes much later, I’d hit it hard again.
+I’d eat a meal, watch a half-hour of a movie and work on a puzzle, run errands, read, take a walk, go skiing, anything to get my mind off my writing.
+Later, sometimes much later, I’d jump right back into the driver’s seat.

 Writing trick alert!

 Here’s a trick for you.
-When you know you need a break, quit before you hit a writing wall.
-Sometimes I start a new chapter and quit while the ideas are percolating.
+Quit writing before you hit a writing wall.
+Sometimes I start a new chapter and stop towards the end of a scene while the ideas are percolating.
 Why?
 Because when you sit down again, you will be able to continue your flow.
 It’s a heck of a lot easier than waiting to take a break when your ideas in your brain are exhausted.
+(See what I did there?
+I held back.
+I could have said out of gas.)
 You might write into a dead end or a twelve car pile up.
 It might be hard to start again with the walls closed around your characters, while they bump into each other like robots and have inane conversations.
 Writing words just to maintain a word count total is never the way to write a first draft.
 Stop.
 Breathe.
 Stretch.
 Go outside.
-Make sure you’re wearing pants, of course, then hit those keys again.
+Make sure you’re wearing pants, of course, then hit the keys again.

 Finding time to write

 I had always wondered how people with kids or a full-time job ever wrote a book.
 I’m a full-time writer and have tons of time.
-But in the last couple of weeks (especially on the weekends), I didn’t start writing until very late afternoon.
+But in the last couple of weeks (especially on the weekends), I didn’t have time to write until late in the day.
 I had never written chapters of books after dinner.
-But at 8:00 or 9:00, I’d tuck myself in bed.
+But at 8:00 or 9:00 PM, I’d tuck myself into bed.
 Instead of reading a book, I’d write my own.
 Then I’d read for a half-hour before turning out the light.

 Funny thing.
-I slept really well with lots of thoughts of characters dancing in my head.
+I slept really well with lots of thoughts of my new characters dancing in my head.

 Get excited about your novel

 I’m in the middle of the heart-pounding climax.
 I have a general idea.
 BUT do more people die?
-Do these challenges change my protagonist?
+Do these challenges change my protagonist in some way?
 What decisions will she make?
 Will mistakes be made?
 What kind of diabolical evil will she face next?
 With fantasy, there’s so much more I can toss into the plot to mess with the characters.
 It feels magical.
 I feel magical.
 Lol!

 I get the exact same edge of my seat feeling while reading a good book.
-I’m not saying this first draft is good, it’s terrible.
+I’m not saying this first draft is good, it’s not even meh.
+It’s terrible.
 It will go through lots of revisions like everything else I write.
 But it’s fun.
 I enjoy the thrill of writing.
-Editing, not so thrilling.
 (I made it through two paragraphs without a car, truck, or minivan.
 Ha!)